Geumjeongsan: Geumsaem

 According to the legend a golden fish (Geumeo, 그머) came down from the world of Brahma on a 5-coloured cloud and took residence in the golden fountain.
 The fountain is said to never dry and the colour of its water is always gold.
 The names of the mountain and Beomeo temple originated from that legend.

-Today the legend is still represented in the symbols of Geumjeong-gu.
+Today the legend is still represented in the symbols of Geumjeong District.
 The gu's logo represent the fountain and the gu's character is a cartoon representation of Geumeo.